-78. Notably, in an effort to reach a political "policy compromise," the 67th Montana Legislature rejected a proposal that would have moved the late registration deadline to "two days before the election."
-Exhibit 8, $\P$ 6.
+84. Notably, in an effort to reach a political "policy compromise," the 67th Montana Legislature rejected a proposal that would have moved the late registration deadline to "two days before the election."
+Exhibit 8, \P 6.
 That compromise was made, in part, in response to concerns raised by opponents of HB 176.
-Exhibit 8, $\P$ 6.
+Exhibit 8, \P 6.

 Response: Disputed as misleading and incomplete.
 Defendant refers only to the personal opinions of two legislators who do not claim to represent the views or intentions of the entire legislature.
 Def.'s Ex.
-7, ¶ 4; Def.'s Ex.
-8, ¶ 4.
+7, \P 4; Def.'s Ex.
+8, \P 4.
 Given that the vast majority of those who testified at the legislative hearings vigorously opposed the bill, outlining the specific dangers to electoral participation of repealing EDR, and particularly highlighting the disproportionate harms to Indigenous voters, see WNV Exs.
 I, J, the legislative record does not contain evidence of compromise addressing the removal of EDR.
 According to the state's own data, since 2008, there have been approximately 23 times more registrations on Election Day as compared to the average pre-election day during the same-day voting period.
 Street Rebuttal Report at 8.

-79. Montana Legislators voted for HB 176 in furtherance of legitimate and compelling state interests.
+85. Montana Legislators voted for HB 176 in furtherance of legitimate and compelling state interests.
 Exhibit 8, ¶¶ 6-10.

-Response: Disputed as misleading, vague, and incomplete.
+Response: Disputed as inaccurate, misleading, vague, incomplete, and a legal conclusion.
 Defendants refer only to the personal opinions of two legislators who do not claim to represent the views or intentions of the entire legislature.
 Def.'s Ex.
-7, ¶ 4; Def.'s Ex.
-8, ¶ 4.
-As explained in more fulsome detail in Plaintiffs' memoranda of law and reply memoranda of law in support of their motion for a preliminary injunction, HB 176 does not serve any compelling state interest.
+7, \P 4; Def.'s Ex.
+8, \P 4.
+As explained in more fulsome detail in Plaintiffs' memoranda of law and reply memoranda of law in support of their motion for a preliminary injunction, and oppositions to this Motion, HB 176 does not further any compelling state interest.

-80. Social scientists have found no causal link between election-day registration and increased voter turnout.
+86. Social scientists have found no causal link between election-day registration and increased voter turnout.
 Exhibit 14, pp. 7-10; Exhibit 15, pp. 15-18.
 HB 176 is unlikely to have any statistically significant impact on voter participation in Montana elections, especially when considering the fact that Montana election law still permits voters to simultaneously register and vote until the day before Election Day, i.e. same-day registration.
 Exhibit 14, pp. 7, 10; Exhibit 15, pp. 15-17 (any impact on turnout is "likely low").

 Response: Disputed.
 The state of the political science "literature is that EDR tends to increase turnout, and, correspondingly, that eliminating EDR is likely to reduce turnout.
 This question has been intensely studied, resulting . . . in a set of empirical findings that are among the more consistent in the political science literature on voting."
-Street Rebuttal Report at 5; see also McCool Report ¶ 57 ("Findings from numerous studies indicate that EDR . . . increases turnout.").
+Street Rebuttal Report at 5; see also McCool Report ¶ 57 ("The evidence on whether EDR augments the electorate is remarkably clear and consistent.
+Studies finding positive and significant turnout impacts are too numerous to list.").
 HB 176 is likely to decrease voter participation in Montana elections.
 Social science research also demonstrates that disrupting voting habits has a negative effect on turnout: this strongly implies that removing EDR will reduce turnout.
-Street Rep. ¶¶ 15, 23; see also Horse Aff. ¶¶ 15-19; McDonald Aff. ¶ 16; Spotted Elk Aff. ¶18; Grey Aff. ¶17.
+Street Rep. ¶¶ 15, 23; see also Horse Aff. ¶¶ 15-19; McDonald Aff. ¶ 16; Spotted Elk Aff. ¶ 18; Grey Aff. ¶ 17.